 With its proximity to Blackstone Territorial Park and easy river access, Nahanni Butte is a common stop for paddlers exiting the Nahanni National Park Reserve.
 During your visit, don't miss out on a chance to hike Nahanni Butte’s namesake mountain for incredible views of the community and surrounding landscape.

-Founded in: For countless centuries, the Kaska and Naha Dene used this area.
-It became permanently settled in the late 1950s when the government relocated people from a settlement at Netla River, 24 kilometres away.
+The Kaska and Naha Dene have used this area for centuries, but it became permanently settled in the late 1950s when the federal government relocated people from nearby Netla River, 24 kilometres away.
 Today, over 100 people call Nahanni Butte home.
 The Dene of the area are represented by the Nahɂą Dehé Dene Band.